klhi3/redux-store/README.md

 # Redux Store

 This e-commerce platform uses Redux to manage global state instead of the Context API and this website's state management is out of the React ecosystem.
-> React’s Context API : Flux or MobX, e-commerce platform code
+> React’s Context API, Flux or MobX, e-commerce platform code, Redux Provider

 ## Features